nehaannie/mindstorms_quiz_app/README.md

 View your score on the results page.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to be, learn, and create.
-Any contributions you make are greatly appreciated.
+Any contributions you make are greatly appreciated.<br>
 Fork the Project
 Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature')